uchytilc/pycu/README.md

 import pycu
 ```

-pycu also has its own "core" which contains Jitity, a compiler that uses NVRTC and NVVM to jit compile kernel functions.
+pycu also has its own "core" which contains Jitify, a compiler that uses NVRTC and NVVM to jit compile kernel functions.

 ```
 from pycu import core as pycu